MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-datasets-permissions.md

 |Reshare                            |✔️     |✔️     |❌           |❌    |
 |Write                              |✔️     |✔️     |✔️           |❌    |

->[NOTE!]
+>[!NOTE]
 >Permissions inherited via workspace role can only be changed or taken away from a user by changing or removing their role in the workspace.
-They can't be changed or removed explicity using the manage permissions page.
+They can't be changed or removed explicitly using the [manage permissions page](service-datasets-manage-access-permissions.md).

 **Explicitly via the manage dataset permissions page**